timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 should be asked for suggestions

-you implement a class that is passed a _builder_ of some sort;  you use it to describe, as sets of predicates you build up, under what conditions a particular action is to be run (and usually that action is something predefined).
+you implement a class that is passed a _builder_ of some sort;  you use it to describe, as trees of predicates you build up, under what conditions a particular action is to be run (and usually that action is something predefined).
 So the norm is not that you write code that does something to source code, but rather, you describe to the system what to do and when to do it.